OpenTreeOfLife/python-opentree/INSTALL.md

     deactivate

+## Install to run the example Jupyter notebooks

-If you plan to run the example jupyter notebooks, install [Jupyter](https://jupyter.org/) within the virtual environment as well.
+If you plan to run the example Jupyter notebooks, install [Jupyter](https://jupyter.org/) within the virtual environment as well.

 Create (if you haven't yet) and activate the virtual environment as shown above: